 As bank-owned properties and foreclosed homes continue to make up a significant portion of the housing market, "as is" sales are becoming more and more common.
 In some cases, an "as is" clause in the purchase agreement doesn't automatically sour the deal.
 In others, it can be a sign for potential buyers to run as far from the offer as they can.
+Either way, make sure you have an affordable home insurance policy.

 How can you identify which case it will be?